berkeley-cdss/extensions/FAQ.md

 >If you've done that but it still isn't working, another possible fix is to fill the student email column with the entire remaining roster on the **Spreadsheet/Roster** tab.

-### I need to change the name of the Slack channel.
+### I want to change the name of the Slack channel.
 >No problem!
 Changing the name of the Slack channel where the webhook points will not affect it.
 You should be able to do this with no consequences.

 <div id="slack-tag"></div>